 - While Iron Man 2 was successful with both audiences and critics, many felt it was not as exciting as the first film.

 - Mission: Impossible II is the most reviled one of the M:I film series while the third and the fourth are the best reviewed.

 - This isn't exactly a rare phenomenon with films planned as a trilogy, thanks to the simple mechanics of doing them.
-Since the first installment has to grab your attention and the third is often a rock-em, sock-em Torch the Franchise and Run finale, they tend to hog all the good bits and the second often ends up just kind of sitting there treading water and holding your attention.
+Since the first installment has to grab your attention and the third is often a rock-em, sock-em Torch the Franchise and Run finale, they tend to hog all the good bits and the second often ends up just kind of sitting there treading water.
 Adding to that, audiences can be painfully aware that some characters pretty much have to survive to the finale, and dramatic tension can be lost that way.
 It doesn't help that most films are made as Two Part Trilogies.
 While the first film has to to be reasonably self-contained, the next two films are often made as a single unified story, resulting in the second film being little more than the first half of a proper story, and spending more time setting things up for the third film than standing on its own merits.

 - Quantum of Solace for the Craig-era James Bond.
 It suffered from the writers strike and didn't have the success of its predecessor, Casino Royale, mostly because of the grimmer tone and being so different in style from other Bond films.
 The next installment, Skyfall, was much more critically acclaimed.